mmskv/dotfiles/README.md

 ## Notes

--   To use dbus for spotify, chromium, playerctl and whatever, launch WM session with dbus, so that all WM children will be children of dbus.
-Put `exec dbus-launch --exit-with-session bspwm` in your `.xinitrc`
 -   Install all coc extensions in one line

         :CocInstall coc-snippets coc-prettier coc-git coc-eslint coc-vimtex coc-tsserver coc-sh coc-pyright coc-json coc-css coc-cmake coc-clangd